Bryogomphus

-Bryogomphus is a fungal genus in the family Pilocarpaceae.
+Bryogomphus is a fungal genus in the family Ectolechiaceae.
 It is a monospecific genus, containing the single species Bryogomphus caribaeus.
 The genus was established in 2005 when it was discovered that a previously described species did not belong in its original classification.
 This small lichen grows exclusively on moss in the humid mountain forests of the Caribbean, particularly in Guadeloupe.

 Taxonomy

-Bryogomphus was circumscribed in 2005 by Robert Lücking, William R. Buck, Emmanuël Sérusiaux and Lidia Ferraro after a re-examination showed that Gomphillus caribaeus—described only seven years earlier—did not belong in the Gomphillaceae.
+Bryogomphus was circumscribed in 2005 by Robert Lücking, William Russel Buck, Emmanuël Sérusiaux and Lidia Ferraro after a re-examination showed that Gomphillus caribaeus—described only seven years earlier—did not belong in the Gomphillaceae.
 The authors moved that species to the newly erected genus as the type, thereby creating Bryogomphus caribaeus.
 Molecular data were unavailable at the time, but a suite of striking anatomical characters already set the taxon apart from lookalikes in Gomphillus and Bapalmuia: the apothecia are (nail-shaped) with a disc-shaped top, the paraphyses are richly branched and knit a lattice round each ascus, and the asci themselves stain deep blue with iodine (an amyloid reaction) and match the so-called Sporopodium type.
-These features, together with its muscicolous ecology, were the justification for placing Bryogomphus in the Pilocarpaceae, although its precise sister group inside that family remains unresolved; it differs from Bapalmuia by the net-like paraphyses and amyloid ascus apex, and from Gomphillus by the iodine-positive asci and a excipulum.
+These features, together with its muscicolous ecology, were the justification for placing Bryogomphus in the Ectolechiaceae, although its precise sister group inside that family remains unresolved; it differs from Bapalmuia by the net-like paraphyses and amyloid ascus apex, and from Gomphillus by the iodine-positive asci and a excipulum.